mysurvive/pf2e-thaum-vuln/README.md

 ![Apply Effect](src/assets/applyEffect.gif)

 5. In the event that the player chooses to exploit a Mortal Weakness (or the sympathetic weakness feat), there is another macro for GMs to use that will apply the Mortal Weakness effect to additional targets that fit the criteria "enemies of the exact same type."
 Since Paizo doesn't explicitly state what qualifies as a creature type, or "exact same type," this has been provided in a macro for GMs to use at their discretion.
+However, the default behavior is for the module to apply the effect to all targets of the same name in the scene.
 Simply target the actors that should have the effect (I recommend using shift+T to target multiple targets), select the thaumaturge that created the effect, and then run the "Force EV" macro from the "MySurvive's Thaumaturge Macros" compendium.

    ![Force EV](src/assets/forceEV.gif)

 6. When the thaumaturge attacks, the value of the exploit vulnerability will only be added to their attacks, taking IWR into account.
    ![Apply Damage](src/assets/applyDamage.gif)

+## Settings

+There are settings to turn on/off the

+- Exploit Vulnerability automation: (On by default) This will stop the module from applying the effects of Personal Antithesis or Mortal Weakness to valid tokens on the scene.
+This setting is useful for if you want to manually set the Exploit Vulnerability targets via the forceEV macro.
+- IWR Value Mystification: (Off by default) This will mystify the weakness values in the dialog box after using the Exploit Vulnerability macro.

 ## Reporting Issues